This page was last updated on March 9th, 2022

 Paleis Het Loo is one of the most iconic castles in Holland.
 It’s famous for its 17th-century style gardens.
 The building itself is a museum.

-By the way, did you know the palace is featured in both the "This is Holland experience" and Madurodam?
+By the way, did you know the palace is featured in both the "This is Holland experience" from above and is shown in Madurodam?

 Length: 2 minutes